 Bard Studio

-Bard Studio provides free training for theatre professionals at any stage in their career.
+Bard Studio provides free training for theatre professionals.
 All classes take place on Mondays at the BMO Theatre Centre.
-This year’s series celebrates the wide range of talent in our theatre community by featuring guest facilitators from diverse disciplines.
-See our Fall 2023 schedule below!
+This series celebrates the wide range of talent in our theatre community by featuring guest facilitators from diverse disciplines.

 Application